dariochiaiese/TeXcel/README.md

    -c specifies the columns to be used.
 Can be integer, string or a list.
 If you want to select separate columns use "1,2,4" or "A,B,D"; if you want to specify an interval use the form "A:D".

    -n specifies a list of names to be used as header.
 Separate the names with a space (e.g. texify -n name age date;)

+   -f formats specific columns of the table adding a symbol before the value and choosing how many decimal digits to show.
+Use $.2 to use the dollar symbol and show two decimal digits.
+You can also specify only one of the two elements, using for instace .2 or $. ; the dot must be present in anycase.

    -T specifies the title of the table in LaTeX